 Planning the anesthesia for your total joint replacement involves planning for:

-Anesthesiologists and surgeons at Penn Medicine recommend spinal anesthesia for your joint replacement surgery.
-Recent research suggests tat complications may be reduced after surgery with spinal anesthesia than with general anesthesia.
+Penn anesthesiologists and surgeons recommend spinal anesthesia for joint replacement surgery.
+Recent research suggests that complications may be reduced after surgery with spinal anesthesia compared to general anesthesia.

-Our approach to controlling your pain after surgery follows a protocol based on the best available evidence and the experience of our team.
-It involves the use of regional anesthesia (nerve blocks) and the administration of oral and intravenous pain medications.
+To control your pain after surgery, we follow a protocol based on the best available evidence and the experience of our team.
+It involves using regional anesthesia (nerve blocks) and oral and intravenous pain medications.
 We refer to our protocol as the MP3 (Multimodal Perioperative Pain Protocol).

 General anesthesia keeps you in a deep sleep that affects your entire body.
 We will give you medicine through your vein that will put you to sleep.

 Once you are asleep, the anesthesiologist will place a breathing tube down your windpipe.
-You will be breathing a mixture of oxygen, air and anesthetic gas that will ensure you stay asleep throughout the surgery.
+You will be breathing a mixture of oxygen, air and anesthetic gas that will make sure you stay asleep throughout the surgery.

-Some of the common side effects for general anesthesia are nausea, vomiting, sore throat/hoarse voice, or the potential for dental damage.
+Side effects of general anesthesia may include nausea, vomiting, sore throat/hoarse voice, or the potential for dental damage.
 General anesthesia can have more serious side effects that are far less common.
-Your anesthesia team will monitor heart rate, blood pressure, breathing and body temperature throughout your surgery to ensure your safety.
+Your anesthesia team will monitor your heart rate, blood pressure, breathing and body temperature throughout surgery to ensure your safety.

 In spinal anesthesia, numbing medication is injected into the fluid surrounding the spinal cord in the lower back.
 This will numb your legs and block all sensation in the lower half of your body for several hours.

-The answer is NO. While spinal anesthesia provides surgical anesthesia during your surgery, you will be given sedatives that will help you relax and put you in a light sleep.
+You will not be awake during surgery.
+Spinal anesthesia provides surgical anesthesia and you will be given sedatives to help you relax and put you in a light sleep.
 The level of your sleepiness can be adjusted and you can be easily awakened, if needed.
 In other words, you will be sleepy but not completely out.

-Spinal anesthesia is relatively safe and the chance of one of any major side effect happening is very rare.
+Side effects of spinal anesthesia may include short-term back pain, rare headaches, and trouble urinating.
+Nerve injury from needle trauma is very rare.
+Most of our patients don’t remember the spinal being performed.
+Patients sometimes ask if they should worry about spinal anesthesia causing paralysis.
+Spinal anesthesia is relatively safe and the chance of paralysis is very rare.
 The needles used are very small and we make sure that you are not taking any blood thinning medication prior to performance of spinal anesthesia.